 The specifications you need for a spinnerbait rod differentiate quite drastically from what you may look for in something like a crankbait rod.
 Each has their own quirks, and you need to know what you are looking for and how to differentiate between different rods for your specific needs.

 Finding the right rod for spinnerbait fishing can be a bit tricky, as you need to look for certain actions, power, and materials.
-Below we have listed what we believe are the best spinnerbait rods on the market, along with our top pick.

 - G. Loomis E6X Spinnerbait Rod – Our Pick!